8. Statements¶

 A ‘return expression’ statement can only occur inside a function or a method body.

-statement (with no expression) can occur in one of the following
+A return statement (with no expression) can occur in one of the following

 situations: